Giovanni-jpg/cita-quiron-bot/README.md

 # Cita Checker

-This script checks for earlier medical appointment slots on the QuirónSalud website and notifies you when a better one is found.
+This script automates the check for earlier available medical appointments on the QuirónSalud website.
+It searches by practitioner name, for a phone consultation, for a patient already in an ongoing medical process with a specific insurance plan.

 ## Setup